-Theme Headline Planning Issues Potential Impact on Health Possible Mitigation/Enhancement Measures to Improve Health Outcomes Does the proposal promote the health and wellbeing of future employees? low income are less able to make healthy choices. • Healthy workplaces can reduce ill health and employee sickness absence. located in close proximity to walking and cycle routes and promotion of staircases.
+Theme Headline Planning Issues Potential Impact on Health Possible Mitigation/Enhancement Measures to Improve Health Outcomes Does the proposal promote access to employment and training opportunities?
+Does the proposal promote the health and wellbeing of future employees?
+Healthy workplaces Childcare can increase health and wellbeing and make it easier to lead a healthier lifestyle Those who experience unemployment, poverty, and low income are less able to make healthy choices.
+Healthy workplaces can reduce ill health and employee sickness absence. variety of transport modes, including walking and cycling.
+The internal and external layout and design of buildings should promote opportunities for physical activity, such as located in close proximity to walking and cycle routes and promotion of staircases.
 Childcare and other support services located close to areas of employment can make job opportunities more accessible to a wider range of people.
-Environment and Resources Does the proposal minimise air pollution caused by traffic and energy facilities?
+Does the proposal minimise air pollution caused by traffic and energy facilities?
 Does the proposal minimise the impact of noise caused by traffic and commercial uses?
-Air quality Air pollution Soil pollution - contaminated land Noise pollution Potential hazards Minimise waste, recycling and reuse of waste Making best use of existing land Sustainable design and construction methods Poor air quality can lead to life shortening lung and heart conditions, cancer and diabetes.
+Air pollution Soil pollution - contaminated land Noise pollution Potential hazards Minimise waste, recycling and reuse of waste Making best use of existing land Sustainable design and construction methods Poor air quality can lead to life shortening lung and heart conditions, cancer and diabetes.
 Inappropriate disposal of hazardous waste can impact negatively on the health of nearby communities.
 Noise pollution can contribute to sleep deprivation, and mental health problems such as stress and depression.
 Health risks from contaminated land.
 Ensure local recycled and renewable materials are used wherever possible, including in the construction process.
 Make best use of existing land to reduce pollution, provide shade and cooling and reduce flood risk.
 Encourage and maximise reduction, reuse and recycling of resources.
+Providing green infrastructure can help intercept pollutants as they spread from road,

-Theme Headline Planning Issues Potential Impact on Health Possible Mitigation/Enhancement Measures to Improve Health Outcomes Climate Change Does the proposal reduce surface water flood risk (for example, through sustainable drainage techniques, use of permeable surfaces, green roofs etc)?
+Theme Headline Planning Issues Potential Impact on Health Possible Mitigation/Enhancement Measures to Improve Health Outcomes filtering and trapping particulates and absorbing gases.
+Climate Change Does the proposal reduce surface water flood risk (for example, through sustainable drainage techniques, use of permeable surfaces, green roofs etc)?
 Does the design of buildings and spaces avoid internal and external overheating (e.g. through passive cooling techniques and urban greening).
 Flood risk and drainage Building design Renewable energy Sustainable transport Resilience to future climate change Sustaining and enhancing biodiversity and geodiversity Poorly designed homes can lead to fuel poverty in winter and overheating in summer, contributing to excess winter and summer deaths.
 Flooding can result in risks to both physical and mental health from actual and fear of flooding.
 Exposure to contaminated flood water increases the risk of illnesses such as respiratory illness.
-Urban trees, green roofs and soft landscaping can help prevent summer overheating by reducing the heat island effect.
+Green infrastructure in the form of urban trees, green roofs and soft landscaping can help prevent summer overheating by reducing the heat island effect.
 Energy efficient, well insulated and well-designed buildings can reduce carbon emissions.
 Sequential approach to locating development and mitigation measures such as sustainable urban drainages can reduce the risk of flooding.